UMESKIA-SOFTWARES/UMS-API-PHP/README.md

 ## Introduction

-UMS in full means Umeskia Softwares.
-Umeskia Softwares  is a software company based in kenya that provides software solutions to businesses and organizations.

-UMS API PHP is a simple PHP script that shows how to use the UMS API with PHP.

-UMS API is a REST API that allows you to manage your UMS account and send SMS.
+This is a PHP CODE for the UMS API.
+This library provides a wrapper around the UMS API.
+It allows you to access your UMS account using a simple set of PHP functions.

+## Documentation

 UMS API Documentation: https://portal.umeskiasoftwares.com/documentaion/